 Simone Snaith is an author of Fantasy, Urban Fantasy, and Young Adult novels.
-She also sings in the Los Angeles band Turning Violet and writes for The Los Angeles Beat.
-Her new YA Fantasy, BETWEEN THE WATER & THE WOODS (Holiday House Books), featuring illustrations by Sara Kipin, is available wherever books are sold.
+Her latest book, BETWEEN THE WATER & THE WOODS (Holiday House Books), featuring illustrations by Sara Kipin, is available wherever books are sold.

 Background art by Audrey Knight